 Students must maintain a “B” average (3.0) in order to continue in a graduate program.
 A student whose average falls below 3.0, who earns a grade lower than a “C,” or who earns more than two grades of “C” or “C+,” will be reviewed by the Graduate Academic Program Committee, which may dismiss the student or determine the conditions under which the student may continue in the program.
 No more than six credits of course work in the “C” range can be applied toward the master’s degree.
 A student who has not attained a grade point average of 3.0 or better at the end of his or her program of study will not graduate.

 Normally six credits of appropriate graduate-level course work, earned within five years of entry into the Husson program, may be transferred from an accredited institution, if the grades earned in such course work are “B” or better.

 The core curriculum in the Husson University Master of Science in Criminal Justice Administration program consists of five Criminal Justice courses, and five required and two elective Graduate Business courses.
 Students with a strong background in one or more of the required course areas may, with approval, substitute an elective for the course(s) in question.
 NOTE: CJ 700 Introduction to Criminal Justice Administration is required in addition to the five Criminal Justice courses if the student has no prior school or work background in Criminal Justice.
-In addition to the CJ courses listed in the first box below, students may take special topics in Criminal Justice courses (CJ 799) to fulfill the 5 CJ designated course requirement.
-Topics will vary but may include: Current Topics in Criminal Justice, Current Topics in Corrections, and Crime and the Media.
+In addition to the CJ courses listed in the first box below, students may take special topics in Criminal Justice courses (CJ 799) or other CJ 700 level courses to fulfill the five, CJ designated course requirement.
+Topics will vary but may include: White Collar Crime, Counter-terrorism, and Crime and the Media.